toecto/docker-secure-keys-generator/README.md

 # docker-secure-keys-generator
 Simple commands that help to generate TSK keys for docker server and docker api client to secure docker API connection

-Wery hand to setup docker engines in shipyard
+Wery handy to setup docker engines in the Shipyard

 ## Usage: